ZacharyKeatings/StockTickerGUI/README.md

 #### To-Do:

 * Add ability to buy/sell in game setup page
-* Add full game functionality
+* Add main game page
+* Copy most of game setup page code to main game page, and add round tracker and line graph to show current stock prices
 * Add option to save game
 * Add option to load game
 * Add highscore list organized by number of rounds played
 * Add networking option to allow self to play remotely together

-#### Known Bugs:
+#### Things To Fix:

-* Names can be left blank
+* Names can be left blank in player name page
-* frames gets squished if there are 4 or more players in GameSetup page.
+* Overall design needs sprucing up
+* About page needs improvement

 #### Inspiration: